d0tTino/UME/README.md

 6.  **Load Graph from Snapshot (Optional):**
     Restore a graph's state from a previously saved snapshot file:
     ```python
-    from ume_mem import load_graph_from_file, SnapshotError, IGraphAdapter  # Ensure IGraphAdapter for type hint
+    from ume import load_graph_from_file, SnapshotError, IGraphAdapter # Ensure IGraphAdapter for type hint
     import pathlib # For pathlib.Path(...).exists()
     import json # For json.JSONDecodeError